AndroidCoders/gfx-test/docs/Workflow.md

   ```

 - **Create a Pull Request:**
+  You can create a pull request using the GitHub web interface or the GitHub CLI.

+  - **Using the Web Interface:**
     Go to the project's GitHub page and create a new pull request from your branch
     to the `main` branch.

+  - **Using the GitHub CLI:**
+    You can use the `gh pr create` command to create a pull request from the command line.

+    ```bash
+    gh pr create --title "feat: Add new feature" --body "Detailed description of the new feature."
+    ```

 - **Code Review:**
   At least one other person should review your pull request before it is merged.